askmeegs/askmeegs/README.md

 🌱 And I'm learning about:
 - Climate tech + sustainability.
 - On-prem use cases for machine learning.
-- bash, terraform, kustomize, and other platform-y tools!
+- bash, terraform, kustomize ☸️

-📫 How to reach me: [Twitter DM](https://twitter.com/askmeegs).